Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/j/jax/USER.md

 `$CONTAINERROOT/user-software/venv` (if this directory has not been removed after creating a SquashFS file from it for better file system performance).
 You can also use the `/user-software` subdirectory in the container to install other software through other methods.

+Note though that when using our CSC-like python and pip wrapper scripts, there is one important difference with the way the CSC scripts
+work: Our module works with a predefined virtual environment which is in a different place in the file system in the container and outside the container, but can also be squashed into a SquashFS file to avoid killing the file system when running a big virtual environment.
+Moreover, that environment is also automatically activated when loading the module.
+So creating another virtual environment may conflict.
+If this would be a real issue, contace LUMI support and we may look for a custom solution (e.g., by telling you how to install separate modules for each virtual environment).

 ### Initialising the Conda environment in the pre-2025 containers